Connect OpenWRT to OpenWISP2¶

-If you don’t have a physical device available but you still want to try out OpenWISP, you can use a Virtual Machine running LEDE, an OpenWRT-based Linux OS.
+If you don’t have a physical device available but you still want to try out OpenWISP, you can use a Virtual Machine.

-You may skip this part if you plan on installing openwisp-config on a physical device.
+You can skip this part if you plan on installing openwisp-config on a physical device.

 combined-ext4.img.gz from this